Build an Effective Timetable and how to do Advanced Cramming!

 Students searching “best study methods for ...” or “how to stay focused while revising” will find Pomodoro an invaluable tool for managing energy during long practice or analysis sessions.

-Creating a daily to-do list transforms vague intentions into concrete goals.
+Creating a daily to-do list the day before transforms vague intentions into concrete goals.
 It helps answer the all-important question: What exactly am I going to do today?

 1. Identify 2–3 specific achievable goals